-- 15. Oversee compliance with government requirements through a review of management's human resources policy inventory.
-For each policy, the inventory will identify: - the date of adoption or execution - the last date of amendment, if any - the last date of management's review, if any - any related legislation, directives and policies - 16.
-Review and make recommendations to the Board about: - a. significant human resources policies, procedures and programs, - b. employee succession planning, and - c. employee compensation policies - 17.
-Review and make recommendations to the Board about the annual compensation budget, which is included in the annual operating and capital budgets and is brought to the Board as part of the overall budget - 18.
+- 13. Oversee compliance with government requirements through a review of management's human resources policy inventory.
+For each policy, the inventory will identify: - the date of adoption or execution - the last date of amendment, if any - the last date of management's review, if any - any related legislation, directives and policies - 14.
+Review and make recommendations to the Board about: - a. significant human resources policies, procedures and programs, - b.
+Chief Executive Officer succession planning, - c. employee succession planning, and - d. employee compensation policies - 15.
+Review and make recommendations to the Board about the annual compensation budget, which is included in the annual operating and capital budgets and is brought to the Board as part of the overall budget - 16.
 Oversee the status of organizational culture and strategic workforce management, through reviews of workforce metrics and of policies and practices intended to promote diversity, inclusion and a positive working culture